zachspiel/ChoreTrackerApp/D2-Requirements.md

  3. As a parent with children, I want to be able to assign chores to my children that they will be reminded of using their smartphone.
 Time est: 2hrs, Priority: High

- 4.As a parent with children, I want to motivate my kids to do chores through simple rewards.
+ 4. As a parent with children, I want to motivate my kids to do chores through simple rewards.
 Time estimate: 2hrs to implement incentives, Priority: Medium

- 5.As a person who lives with roommates I would like to have an app that helps us distribute the chores around the house in a quick and easy manner Time estimate: 5 hours, Priority: Medium
+ 5. As a person who lives with roommates I would like to have an app that helps us distribute the chores around the house in a quick and easy manner Time estimate: 5 hours, Priority: Medium

- 6.As a parent, I would like an app that notifies me when my child has done their chores and I can assign them chores as well with no hassle.
+ 6. As a parent, I would like an app that notifies me when my child has done their chores and I can assign them chores as well with no hassle.
 Time estimate: 1 hour, Priority: Medium

- 7.As a college student with roommates, I would like an app that allows me to keep track of who does the most chores around the house.
+ 7. As a college student with roommates, I would like an app that allows me to keep track of who does the most chores around the house.
 Time: 1 hr, Priority: Medium/Low

- 8.As a person with roommates, I want an app that allows me to send my roommate a reminder to do the dishes on her night of the week.
+ 8. As a person with roommates, I want an app that allows me to send my roommate a reminder to do the dishes on her night of the week.
 Time: 2 hrs, Priority: Medium

- 9.As a nanny, I want an app that I can track the progress of chores on so that I can show the parents who did what each day.
+ 9. As a nanny, I want an app that I can track the progress of chores on so that I can show the parents who did what each day.
 Time: 2 hrs, Priority: Medium

- 10.As a person who has a roommate, I want an app that lets me share a calendar with my roommates so we can all see when chores need to be done.
+ 10. As a person who has a roommate, I want an app that lets me share a calendar with my roommates so we can all see when chores need to be done.
 Time: 1 hr, Priority: Medium/Low

- 11.As a college student, I want an app that allows me to schedule chores on a regular basis so I keep a tidy house.
-Time: 2 hrs,
+ 11. As a college student, I want an app that allows me to schedule chores on a regular basis so I keep a tidy house.
+Time: 2 hrs, Priority: High
- Priority: High

- 12.As a college student, I want an app with a list of chores to choose from to schedule because sometimes I'm unsure what chores need to be done.
+ 12. As a college student, I want an app with a list of chores to choose from to schedule because sometimes I'm unsure what chores need to be done.
 Time: 1 hour, Priority: Medium

- 13. As a college student living with 3 roomates, I want the ability to send reminders to do chores around the apartment so it will remain clean.
+ 13. As a college student living with 3 roommates, I want the ability to send reminders to do chores around the apartment so it will remain clean.
 Time: 1 hour, Priority: High

  14. As a college student living with my family, I want an app that can track who has completed chores weekly so I can make sure everyone is contributing equally.
 Time: 1hr, Priority: Medium